liranbg/JCEaverageCalculator/README.md

-jceAverageCalculator
+jceManager 1.0.0
 ====================

 Compile with QT

   Launch, insert your JCE username and password.<br>
-  Once your logged in, go to Coure Tab and hit "ADD"<br>
+  Once your logged in, go to GPA Tab and hit "ADD"<br>
   Now you will see all your courses in a table content<br>
 <br>
   Edit your grade and see the average difference.<br>

-Optional: <br>
-  hit setting tab to select the date interval<br>
-  p.s -> you need to clear the table before.<br>

   Thanks to <br>
   <ul>
     <li><a href='mailto:sagidayan@gmail.com'>Sagi Dayan</a></li>